pguetschow/bachelor-shift-manager/BENCHMARK_UPLOAD.md

 The benchmark upload system consists of:

-1. **Local Export**: Export benchmark results from your local environment
+1. **Local Export**: Export benchmark results from your local environment as SQL dumps
 2. **Upload Interface**: Web-based upload interface for the deployed environment
 3. **API Endpoints**: REST API for programmatic uploads
 4. **Helper Scripts**: Easy-to-use scripts for local operations